We have a strong focus on community engagement, wherever in the world we operate. Here’s how we work together with local

 One of our strategic objectives is to train and develop our community relations teams.
 Our Community Leadership Programme is a toolkit of training materials for community relations teams and managers.

-In 2017, we spent $90 million on programmes supporting local community development, including $12 million to support and develop local entrepreneurs.
+In 2017, we spent $95 million on programmes supporting local community development.

 More than 2 million people living near to our assets have benefited from our community investment activities.